 In its most basic form, the editorial calendar should tell you:

-Determining what to publish starts with determining your user needs and business goals.
+Determining what content to create and publish starts with determining your user needs and business goals.

 They can then use these percentage guidelines to develop their editorial calendar, publishing four inspiration posts for every six how-tos.

-With the goals and needs above in mind (as well as a number of other considerations, such as resources, time commitment, and secondary goals like SEO), let’s say our coffee shop decides that a blog—with its long-form content and SEO value—is the best use of their content creation and management resources.
+With the goals in mind (as well as considerations such as resources, time, SEO), they can decide what channels to use.
+Let’s say our coffee shop decides that a blog—with its long-form content and SEO value—is the best use of their content creation.

 I get that.

 Your calendar is going to look a lot more complex.
 But the principles—the what, when, where, and who—will remain the same.
 The calendar just gets bigger and more detailed.